 When using EMR Instance Fleets, one Core node is mandatory.
 Since we want to scale out and run our Spark application on our Task nodes, let’s stick to the one mandatory Core node.
 We will specify 4 Spot units, and select instance types that count as 4 units and will allow to run one executor.

-Under the core node type, Click Add / remove instance types to fleet and select instance types that have 4 vCPUs and enough memory to run an executor (given the 18G executor size), for example:
+Under the core node type, click Add / remove instance types to fleet and select instance types that you noted before as suitable to run an executor (given the 18G executor size), for example:

 Our task nodes will only run Spark executors and no HDFS DataNodes, so this is a great fit for scaling out and increasing the parallelization of our application’s execution, to achieve faster execution times.

-Under the task node type, Click Add / remove instance types to fleet and select the 5 instance types you noted before as suitable for our executor size and that had suitable interruption rates in the Spot Instance Advisor.
+Under the task node type, click Add / remove instance types to fleet and select up to 15 instance types you noted before as suitable for your executor size.

-Since our executor size is 4 vCPUs, and each instance counts as the number of its vCPUs towards the total units, let’s specify 40 Spot units in order to run 10 executors, and allow EMR to select the best instance type in the Task Instance Fleet to run the executors on.
-In this example, it will either start 10 * r4.xlarge / r5.xlarge / i3.xlarge or 5 * r5.2xlarge / r4.2xlarge in EMR Task Instance Fleet.
+Since our executor size is 4 vCPUs, and each instance counts as the number of its vCPUs towards the total units, let’s specify 32 Spot units in order to run 8 executors, and allow EMR to select the best instance type in the Task Instance Fleet to run the executors on.

 click Next to continue to the next steps of launching your EMR cluster.